Easter has gone also this year, and as always I spent a lot of time in the kitchen 🙂

 INGREDIENTS (for a big one, enough for 12-14 people, or for 2 round oven pans of 26-28 cm.
 If you want to do just 1 small, then cut in half all the ingredients amounts):

 - 1 kg flour (I used 350 g of “Farina di Manitoba” and 650 g of “Farina Tipo 2”)

 - 200 g of lard (50+150)

 - 2 teaspoons of freshly ground black pepper

-- 750 ml of still mineral water (this depends on the flours you use and the quantity can vary, the better flours can absorb more water and a higher hydration helps to obtain better results: 75% of hydration is already good for this filled bread)
+- 750 ml of still mineral water (this depends on the flours you use and the quantity can vary, the better flours can absorb more water and a higher hydration helps to obtain better results: 75% of hydration is already good for the flours I used)

-- 350 g salami (Neapolitan type for the traditional recipes, I used a “Brescia type”)
+- 350 g salami (Neapolitan type for the traditional recipes, I used a “Brescia type” this time)